Ronald Appleton: Background and family

-Appleton was born in Belfast in 1927, the eldest son of Jewish immigrant parents.
+Appleton was born in Belfast on 29 December 1927, the eldest son of Jewish immigrant parents.
 His mother Sophie, had been born near Kiev in Ukraine, and his father David was born in Dumfries, Scotland from a family of Lithuanian origin.
 David was a Merchant Seaman and served with the Royal Australian Navy in the First World War.
 He was decorated for his service.
 Ronald has two younger brothers; Neil and Ian.
+Neil Appleton became a millionaire in the pharmaceutical industry and had two sons, David and Marc Appleton.

 He attended Skegoniel Primary School and Belfast High School (where he later served as school governor).
 He obtained his law degree at Queen's University Belfast and was also head of the University Socialist Society.

-He worked as a barrister acting for the defence in criminal trials - including in a number of capital cases.
+Appleton worked as a barrister acting for the defence in criminal trials - including in a number of capital cases.
 These include the trial following the murder of Constable Victor Arbuckle, the first policeman to be killed in the Northern Ireland Troubles.

-Ronald Appleton married Shoshana (née Schmidt) in 1963 in Tel Aviv, Israel.
-They have five children.
+He married Shoshana (née Schmidt) in 1963 in Tel Aviv, Israel.
+They had five children.
+Appleton died on 6 April 2025, at the age of 97.